NocturnalSolutions/Kitura-CredentialsLocal/README.md

 }
 simpleCredents.register(plugin: simpleCallbackLocal)

-router.all("/admin", middleware: Restrictor())
+// Add access restriction under the "admin" path. router.all("/admin", middleware: Restrictor())

-router.all("/admin") { request, response, next in
+// Add a simple handler to the base "/admin" path. router.all("/admin") { request, response, next in
     if let profile = request.userProfile  {
         response.send("\(profile.displayName) is logged in with \(profile.provider)")
     }
     else {
+        // This shouldn't have happened because our middleware should have
-        response.send("This shouldn't have happened.").status(.unauthorized)
+        // stopped the request when no userProfile was created. response.send("This shouldn't have happened.").status(.unauthorized)
     }
     next()
 }

-router.post("/log-in", middleware: simpleCredents)
+// On POST requests to "/log-in", validate the user. router.post("/log-in", middleware: simpleCredents)

-router.get("/log-in") { request, response, next in
+// On GET requests to "/log-in", show a credentials form. router.get("/log-in") { request, response, next in
     let page = """
 <!DOCTYPE html>